kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 The system can process around <todo>xxx</todo> messages per second.
 The number of comments about cryptocurrency generated by twitter is around <todo>xxx</todo> each day.
 Using our system, you can handle that volumn of data without pressure.
 With the redis datastore, you can also serve more than 100,000 clients at the same time.

 # Discussion
 Our system only used several attributes of each tweets.
 In future, we plan to extend the system to analysis more attributes of tweets.
 This will give our users a broader overview to current status of cryptocurrencyies.
+Currently, the system running parameters (eg.window size) are hard coded, in future, we plan to make it configurable dynamically.
+We will optimize the system by taking in count user requirements.
+Our system is highly extendable,

 # Conclusion
 In this paper, we presented a cryptocurrency price analysis system that supports custormer decision making.
 We started by introducing the evolution of large scale data processing framework.
 And introduced some pros and cons of using batch processing systems.
 Then, we illustrated that the demand for stream processing framework is increasing rapidly.
 We compared several streaming frameworks: storm, spark streaming and flink.
 We concluded that flink is the framework that offers the most flexible functionalities.
 It's a native streaming processing framework which is natural in real world.